prashjet/oss4astro/documentation/README.md

 1. Document at least one function in your package with a docstring.
 2. Set up sphinx documentation for your project repo and build the doc page for your function(s).
 Make sure it builds correctly!
-    * Hint: to begin, make a `docs` directory in your repo, just like step 4 in the example above.

 ## Next Steps with Code Documentation